Tyrn/wei/the-insider-en.typ

 clouds turned upwards down.

      "Yes,"  Bemish said climbing  out  of  the  car.
-Five minutes later,  a police  helicopter  with  a  yellow band  on  the side - the  symbol of  the Department of Serenity and Justice - was flying him to the capital.
+Five minutes later,  a police  helicopter  with  a  yellow band  on  the side---the  symbol of  the Department of Serenity and Justice---was flying him to the capital.

      The  helicopter landed next  to the sovereign's palace, right  at Seven Grains Hotel.
 Here, the highest provincial functionaries used to await their